hotchemi/m-permissions-checker/README.md

 ## Caution

-This script doesn't check custom permission's stuff.
+This script doesn't check custom permission's dangerousness.
 So please check them by your hand.

 ## Support